The Fine Line Often Crossed in Cases of Distracted Driving

 Another drawback to driver distractions is the hardships they can lead to.
 In cases where there is no loss of life, there are still people who can get hurt, and lawsuits that are filed.
-Cases like these are settled all the time and for people without the kind of money to go to court this can be a really stressful undertaking.
+Cases like these are settled all the time and for people, without the kind of money to go to court, this can be a really stressful undertaking.

 Even reasonable settlements can still hurt.
-It just makes more sense to leave you electronic devices alone while you drive.
+It just makes more sense to leave your electronic devices alone while you drive.
 Waiting for a settlement can cause both parties to see their attorney fees continue to increase while the settlement figure will remain the same.
 Why risk it?
 Taking your cell phone with you in case of an emergency is definitely a good idea.
 However, playing with it just for the sake of playing is simply not wise.

-There are those who believe that driving while texting has become this generation's version of a DUI.
-The National Highway Traffic safety Administration states that 20 percent of the car accidents in the United States are caused by driver distractions such as eating, looking at maps, talking or texting on the phone, or even talking to others in the car.
+There are those who believe that driving while texting has become this generation’s version of a DUI.
+The National Highway Traffic Safety Administration states that 20 percent of the car accidents in the United States are caused by driver distractions such as eating, looking at maps, talking or texting on the phone, or even talking to others in the car.

 Per the NHTSA, the cell phone is the top culprit of distracted driving.
 Driving and talking on a cell phone can be just as hazardous as driving and drinking.
 According to research done by the National Safety Council, a driver on a cell phone has about the same reaction time as a driver with a .08 blood alcohol level.
 He also has a delayed reaction time to cars that stop abruptly.